-Step #4 - Adjust for Current Labor Market Conditions
+Step #4 - Consider Lower-Bound Scenarios Based on Current Labor Market Conditions

-Fourth, we apply adjustments that reflect existing labor market conditions and acknowledge that not all primary caregivers would be able to find income generating activities.
-This is particularly true in South Africa, which is characterized by one of the highest unemployment rates in the world.
+Fourth, we consider and report an additional scenario that incorporates more conservative assumptions about primary caregivers' ability to find income generating activities.
+In this scenario, we discount the projected employment benefits using the most recent national unemployment rate.
+This acknowledges that not all primary caregivers may be able to find income generating activities.
+This may be particularly true in South Africa, which is characterized by one of the highest unemployment rates in the world.

-Specifically, Fraym applied a discount on labor force participation projections based on the most current unemployment rate of 35%.
-This has the net effect of reducing the expected ROI benefits by a corresponding 35% while maintaining the expected costs at full value.
+Our discount on labor force participation projections is based on the most current unemployment rate of 35%.37 This highly conservative alternative scenario has the net effect of reducing the expected ROI benefits by a corresponding 35% while maintaining the expected costs at full value.